Cubic and bicubic interpolation

 g(x,y) = \sum_{i=0}^3 \sum_{j=0}^3 a_{ij} x^i y^j

-With these values for aij:
+With these values for aij, the coefficients:

 a_{00} = p_{11}